Top 10 Hardest Languages To Learn!

 Learning different languages brings people and communities around the globe closer.
 The ability to communicate to others in their language deepens our connection with them and their culture and vice versa.
 People realize and learn the significance of different traditions, cultures, religions, history, art, and society.
 As a result, it develops a sense of respect, empathy, positive attitude, and acceptance for others.

 The official language of the Scandinavian countries- Finland and Sweden, Finnish is ranked fifth out of the top ten hardest languages to learn globally.
 After the Hungarian grammar, Finnish grammar is renowned for being the most complex and challenging grammar.
 Although it may sound and look quite similar to English, it has completely different lettering and pronunciation.
-Finnish grammar is way more complicated than English.
+Finnish grammar is way more complicated than English, which makes it the hardest language skill to adapt.
 Besides, there are modern and classical/traditional Finnish speakers, and both these have many differences, making it hard to learn.

 Other than the major Asian languages, Europe also has some of the hardest languages to learn.
 One such language is Polish, and it is nowhere near easy.
 The complicated gender system is a difficult task in Polish.
 However, it is still manageable for English speakers as Polish has similar alphabets and sounds, particularly for vowels as English.
 Hence, it becomes a little less complicated or mind-boggling language to deal with.
 But, it is still one of the hardest languages to learn for non-English speakers.
 If your native or second language is English, Polish will be fairly less difficult for you.
 However, someone who has no link to English, such as Chinese or Korean, will find Polish tough.